 There are a number of things factors that you should think about when buying your assault bike.
 Here are just a few of the most important ones.

-Overall Build and Quality
+Overall Build and Quality for CrossFit Fan Bikes

 You’ll want to find an air bike that has a nice balance between quality and price.
-Basically, the middle ground sweet spot between not spending more money than you have to, but getting something that works well and is durable.
+Basically, the middle ground sweet spot between not spending more money than you have to, and getting something that works well and is durable.

 Some of the assault bikes you may consider have chain drives which like regular bikes, require regular maintenance.
 You’ll have to oil the chain as well as periodically adjust it.